matthewrmshin/lambda-gfortran-fcm-make-netcdf/README.md

 Use the image to run `fcm make` to build the Fortran source tree in the current working directory:

-`docker run --rm -t -i -u "$(id -u):$(id -g)" -v "$PWD:/opt/myapp" 'matthewrmshin/lambda-gfortran-fcm-make-netcdf' fcm make -C /opt/myapp`
+`docker run --rm -t -i -u "$(id -u):$(id -g)" -v "$PWD:/opt/myapp" 'matthewrmshin/lambda-gfortran-fcm-make-netcdf'`

+Note: The entry point of the container is `fcm make` and the working directory is `/opt/myapp`.
 The executables should be located under `./build/bin/`.

 To package things up...
 * (Hopefully, a more automated way will follow.)